 A commercial water boiler – often known as an instant hot water dispenser – is a time-saving alternative to traditional kettle.
-Ideal for both staffed and self-service use in office kitchens, common areas, event rooms, reception areas or canteens, our plumbed-in hot water dispenser is well worth considering if you’re looking to cut costs and boost productivity.
+Ideal for both staffed and self-service use in office kitchens, common areas, event rooms, reception areas or canteens, plumbed-in hot water dispensers are well worth considering if you’re looking to cut costs and boost productivity.

-While similar in terms of like-for-like energy consumption, there are other key differences to consider in the water boiler vs kettle comparison.
-It’s true that a boiler will become cheaper and cheaper to run the more you use it, but the main benefit of choosing a mains-plumbed countertop water boiler is the reduction in time spent waiting for water to boil throughout the day (or night shift).
+While similar in terms of like-for-like energy consumption, what works out as more efficient for your organisation will depend on your usage.
+It’s true that a boiler will become cheaper and cheaper to run the more you use it, but there are other key differences to consider in the water boiler vs kettle comparison, such as the reduction in time spent waiting for water to boil throughout the day (or night shift) if you have a mains-plumbed countertop water boiler.

 Ideal for staffrooms, office kitchens, canteens, waiting rooms and event spaces, our JLA compact water boiler features: